Autonomous Electric Transit Vehicles Pilot

 Will the EZ10 be running tomorrow?

-Carol Carroll asked over 2 years ago
+Carol Carroll asked about 3 years ago

 Thank you for your inquiry.
 The Mines Rover shuttles operate each weekday, but the downtown route will not be running on Friday, August 20th due to the Fine Arts Festival along 11th Street.